 If you're in Germany with a student visa you're entitled to work up to a maximum of 120 days a year (or the equivalent).
 After you graduate you may be able to extend your visa while you seek a permanent job related to your qualification, although you will then need to submit a new working visa application to cover your new role.

 If you intend to work for yourself you'll need to apply for a visa on the grounds of self employment.
 The process and documents required is the same as for other visa types, with an additional requirement being that you must prove your work will benefit Germany.
 If you're investing more than € 1 million or creating ten or more jobs, then this obligation is automatically satisfied.
 If not you'll need to prove your case at application, providing a business plan, projection, and proof of your capabilities.
+Use our business plan template to include a business plan in your application.

 To get a self employment visa you must show how you will fund your business, and if over 45, you'll need to show you have a pension plan in place.